openstack/keystone/doc/source/architecture.rst

 LDAP Backend
 ------------

-The LDAP backend stored Users and Tenants in separate Subtrees.
-Roles are recorded as entries under the Tenants.
+The LDAP backend stores Users and Projects in separate Subtrees.
+Roles are recorded as entries under the Projects.

 ----------